The Rest of You Is Out of Place

 Issue 1: Grotesque | 1800 words

-Embroidered Creature #12, from the series Things That Go Bump in the Night by Alley Cheroutes
+Embroidered Creature #12, from the series Things That Go Bump in the Night by Allie Cheroutes

 The fox people come around here every night: snuffling, pulling at the bin bags with their teeth, making that weird high-pitched bark.
 If I look through the blinds right now, I know I’ll see Peter staring back up at me with those yellow eyes of his, his brow furrowed as if trying to recall the specific details of our past life together.
 And, beside him, Selma, who used to live in the flat below us.
 These days she resides in the cellar of the derelict house two streets along, the one that used to be owned by Mr. Jayasuriya.

 When the whole thing first began it seemed more of a curiosity than anything; people, undifferentiated by class or race, somehow remodeling their own DNA profiles to those of animals: dogs, hippopotami, sandpipers; even, in a few rare cases, clams.
 Not that anyone ever turned into one of these creatures completely.
 They just started to take on some of their features: a black, wet dog’s nose; a feathered breast; chitinous shells that could withstand the vicissitudes of any climate you cared to name.

 There was never an official explanation I was aware of.
 Soon, though, the number of new cases lessened.
 Those that had been affected started to lose their identifying marks, shuffling back to their previous lives with an embarrassed sigh of relief.
 Jonathan from the flat next door had grown a fine set of whiskers that would twitch at the sight of cheese or chocolate.
 Before he returned to normal he told us of his night terrors, his dreams of splashing through endless, stench-ridden tunnels that culminated in him thrashing about on the floor or attempting to gnaw through one of the bedposts.
 I heard him some nights, and always felt it was a fate I would wish on no one.